 \subsection{Unitary compilation}

-We approximately compile the time evolution operator with shallow circuits.
-Here, we employed the Fermionic Hamiltonian of a \ce{H2} molecule with 6-31G basis set as a target unitary $U = \mathrm{exp}(-i\frac{H}{\hbar}t)$ in consistent with the previous VQE section.
-Then the approximate unitary $V$ is represented by alternating layered ansatz with constant depth.
-The cost function is defined using an inner product of $U$ and $V$ as
+We approximately compile the time-evolution operator using shallow circuits.
+Here, we employ the fermionic Hamiltonian of the \ce{H2} molecule with the 6-31G basis set as the target unitary, defined as $U = \exp(-i H t / \hbar)$.
+The approximate unitary $V$ is represented by an alternating-layered ansatz with a fixed circuit depth.
+The cost function is defined based on the inner product between $U$ and $V$ as follows:

 To obtain $|\mathrm{tr}\left[V^\dagger U\right]|^2$, we employed the Hilbert-Schmidt test~\cite{khatri2019quantum}, using the following relation